 - Random mode – purely random shuffle.

-Once you’ve set up the table to your linking, the Blackjack Chart on the right will update itself to show the optimum blackjack strategy to play.
+Once you’ve set up the table to your linking, the Blackjack Chart will update itself to show the optimum blackjack strategy to play.
 To view the chart, click the Help button.
 This will overlay the chart and show you the correct move for your last play.

 The point of this trainer is to play perfect blackjack strategy.
 You start with $1,000 of play money, but what’s more important is your playing accuracy.
 You’ll see that your moves will be tracked for your session providing you an accuracy rating.
 Your goal is to make the perfect strategic decision each time.
 You can start by consulting the blackjack chart to help you make the right decisions.
 But after a while, you should play without looking at the chart.